 Projects per year

-Dr Paul Engelhardt is a Lecturer in the School of Psychology at UEA.
-He completed a B.S. degree at the University of Nebraska Omaha, and MA and PhD degrees at Michigan State University.
-After completing his education, Paul undertook a two year ESRC funded post-doctoral research position at the University of Edinburgh.
-He then took a Lecturer/Senior Lecturer position at the University of Northumbria in Newcastle upon Tyne.
+Dr Paul Engelhardt is an Associate Professor in the School of Psychology at UEA.
+He completed a BSc degree at the University of Nebraska Omaha, and MA and PhD degrees at Michigan State University.
+After completing his post-graduate education, Paul undertook an ESRC funded post-doctoral research position at the University of Edinburgh.
+He then worked for several years at Northumbria University as a Senior Lecturer.

 Please email if you would like to do a PhD or would like to gain research experience.

-Year 2 – Research Design and Analysis II (Regression and Factor Analysis)
+Year 2 – Research Design and Analysis II (Regression, Factor Analysis, SEM)

 Undergraduate Projects: Final Year Research Project

-My main research interest is the Psychology of Language, and I conduct research on both theoretical and applied topics.
+My main research interest is Psycholinguistics, and I conduct research on both theoretical and applied topics.

 Dive into details